opsuperchain/superchain/README.md

 class SuperContract {
   readonly address: Address  // Deterministic CREATE2 address

-  // Deploy the contract to a specific chain async deploy(chainId: number): Promise<TransactionReceipt>
+  // Deploy the contract to a specific chain (manual deployment) async deployManual(chainId: number): Promise<TransactionReceipt>

   // Check if contract is deployed on a chain async isDeployed(chainId: number): Promise<boolean>

-  // Call a read-only method
+  // Call a read-only method (automatically deploys if needed) async call(
-  async call(
     chainId: number,
     functionName: string,
     args?: any[]
   ): Promise<any>

-  // Send a transaction to a method async sendTx(
+  // Send a transaction to a method (automatically deploys if needed) async sendTx(
     chainId: number,
     functionName: string,
-    args?: any[]
+    args?: any[],
+    value?: bigint
   ): Promise<TransactionReceipt>

   // Watch for contract events